inmagik/magik-react-hooks/README.md

 The `qpInt` invocation supports one (optional) param: the `radix` (defaults to 10)

 The `qpFloat` invocation does not support any param

+The `qpBool` invocation supports two arguments: the former is the encoding of the boolean value `true`, the latter is the same for `false`.
+Both them are coerced to strings, so pass suitable values.

+The `qpNullable` encoder is a sort of meta-encoder: its invocation requires you to pass another encoder as the first parameter (this can be another `qpXXX` or a custom encoder), which will be used to encode/decode the value when it is not null, and a string that is used to represent the value `null` in the querystring (this should be a value that is not part of the data domain)

 The `TestComponent` in the `example` is built using this hook